We carry out our work with a deep commitment to accountability and transparency.

 Building on nearly six decades of experience, we've protected more than 119 million acres of land and 5,000 river miles—and we operate more than 100 marine conservation projects globally.

-We are able to accomplish so much because we make careful use of our resources, with 71.2% of our funding going directly toward our science-driven program work.
-Charity Navigator and the Better Business Bureau applaud program efficiencies above 66%, meaning you can be confident that any investment in The Nature Conservancy will be put to good use.
+We are able to accomplish so much because we make careful use of our resources, maximizing the funding that goes toward our science-driven program work.
+Our program efficiencies meets standards set by both Charity Navigator and the Better Business Bureau Wise Giving Alliance, meaning you can be confident that any investment in The Nature Conservancy will be put to good use.

 High charity and financial health ratings mean that your support is used efficiently and effectively.